nguyenthanhan/react-native-image-code-scanner/COMPATIBILITY.md

    }
    ```

+2. Update package version reference to 1.0.x in your project

-2. Update iOS deployment target to 13.4 or higher
+3. Update iOS deployment target to 13.4 or higher

-3. Update Android minSdkVersion to 21 or higher
+4. Update Android minSdkVersion to 21 or higher

 ### From Old to New Architecture